serdimoa/charting/Choosing-Data-Transport.md

 ###JavaScript API or UDF?

 ![](https://www.dropbox.com/s/dedg3tzlp7jj0v6/api_structure.png?dl=1)
-The picture above illustrates the relationships between the [[default package|Default-Package]] components.
+The picture above illustrates the relationships between the [[default package|Package-Content]] components.
 Mandatory Charting Library parts are colored red.
 Green parts (default data transport) are included in default package (having non-minimized source code) and may be replaced.
 You may see the default data transport implements JS API.
 Also, default transport implements UDF protocol.